 Instructions

-1. Pat lamb dry and season generously with kosher salt and black pepper on all sides (if you have the time, set it aside at room temperature for up to 1 hour, otherwise continue on)
+• Prepare the lamb.
+Pat lamb dry and season generously with kosher salt and black pepper on all sides.
+If time allows, set it aside at room temperature 45 minutes to an hour.

-2. Coat the bottom of a large skillet (I used my cast iron skillet) with a little bit of extra virgin olive oil.
-Heat skillet over medium heat until oil is shimmering but not smoking.
-Add the lamb and brown well on all sides (increase heat to medium-high if needed); about 7 minutes.
-Remove from heat and let cool enough to handle.
+• Sear the lamb.
+Set a large skillet (I used my cast iron skillet) over medium heat, and coat with a little bit of extra virgin olive oil.
+Once the oil begins to shimmer, add the lamb and brown well on all sides, this should take about 7 minutes.
+(Increase heat to medium-high if needed.)
+Remove from heat.

-4. Now make a wet garlic spice rub for the lamb.
-In a small bowl, combine the minced garlic, rosemary, thyme, oregano, and paprika.
-Add lemon juice and 3 tbsp extra virgin olive oil.
+• Season the lamb.
+Once the lamb is cool enough to handle, cut enough slits into the lamb on all sides and insert a slice of garlic in each of the slits.
+Now, in a small bowl, combine the 6 cloves of minced garlic, rosemary, thyme, oregano, and paprika.
+Add lemon juice and 3 tablespoons of extra virgin olive oil.
 Coat lamb on all sides with the garlic spice rub.

 Notes